-The Women’s Suffrage Celebration Committee of Massachusetts, Inc. (WSCC) began in 2010, when then-Attorney General Martha Coakley wanted to celebrate and commemorate the 90th Anniversary of the adoption of the 19th Amendment to the U.S. Constitution, guaranteeing women the right to vote.
+The Women’s Suffrage Celebration Committee of Massachusetts, Inc. (WSCC) began in 2010, when then-Attorney General Martha Coakley wanted to celebrate and commemorate the 90th Anniversary of the adoption of the 19th Amendment to the U.S. Constitution, enabling women to vote.
 Aware of attorney Fredie Kay’s strong interest in women’s issues, the Attorney General asked Fredie if she was interested in creating a commemoration.
 Not only was she interested, but Fredie also had a long-standing passion for the value of sharing the largely unknown history of the women’s suffrage movement.
 She believed that if more people understood the obstacles faced, the sacrifices made, and the physical mistreatment many women suffered in jail to achieve suffrage, the more they would appreciate and exercise their right to vote.

 Fredie began the effort to commemorate the 90th Anniversary with the Attorney General’s Office by identifying and contacting a range of Massachusetts organizations that might be interested in participating.
 The response was terrific.